hirayamnl/hiraya-coding-standards/README.md

 ### File conventions
 - It is recommended to use 4 spaces instead of tabs as indents.
 - Files must start with `<?php` and you must omit `?>` at the end of file.
-- There should always be a newline before the "return" statement.

 ### Naming conventions
 - Variables and function names should be written in camelCase format.